sdjmchattie/Micropython/README.md

-# PiPicoMicroPython
+# Micropython

-Projects based on MicroPython for the Raspberry Pi Pico
+Random projects based on Micropython for the Raspberry Pi Pico / D1 Mini etc.